catkin/xylem/docs/design.rst

   + list all package manager dependencies of specific packages
   + the idea is that we let the package manager install the dependencies and only issue the install command for the necessary leafs
-  + do we need this?
+  + *Nikolaus*: do we need this?

 **Notes:**

-- how is support for optional features formalized in the code?
+- We need to allow the configuration to completely disable installers (for specific os), e.g. disable macports on OS X (in favour of homebrew).
-- if new package managers can be added as plugins, then they need to be able to register themselves for specific or all operating systems
+- Can we change the default resolution on OS X based on which of PM (macports, homebrew) is installed?
+With that the resolution depends on the system state, which is maybe not so nice.
 - See http://www.ros.org/reps/rep-0112.html and
   http://www.ros.org/reps/rep-0111.html